ManarMerhiMM/Speech-Recognition-without-AI/README.md

 ---

 ### ☕ Adding More Responses
-To Add more Responses, simply add more `elif` statements to this part of the code `(lines 117-122)`:
+To Add more Responses, simply add more `elif` statements to this part of the code `script.py (lines 117-122)`:
 ```python
 if phrase_key == "hello":
     response_text = f"Hey! {identified_speaker}"